fmalee/symfony-docs-cn/contributing/community/reviews.rst

 #. **Is the Report Complete?**

-   Good bug reports contain a link to a fork of the `Symfony Standard Edition`_ (the "reproduction project") that reproduces the bug.
+   Good bug reports contain a link to a project (the "reproduction project") created with the `Symfony skeleton`_ or the `Symfony website skeleton`_ that reproduces the bug.
 If it doesn't, the report should at least contain enough information and code samples to reproduce the bug.

 #. **Reproduce the Bug**

    Download the reproduction project and test whether the bug can be reproduced on your system.
-If the reporter did not provide a reproduction project, create one by forking_ the `Symfony Standard Edition`_.
+If the reporter did not provide a reproduction project, create one based on one `Symfony skeleton`_ (or the `Symfony website skeleton`_).

 #. **Update the Issue Status**